How to prepare for coronavirus in the U.S. (Spoiler: Not sick? No need to buy any masks.)

 “This is a good reminder to go through your resources and your plans so that, should it get more serious, you are not taken off guard,” she said.
 “People think they need to go out and buy stuff, but so much of it is just having a plan.”

+“We remember hand-washing at home, but not when we get off a subway or leave the grocery store,” Popescu said.
+There are other measures to take, like trying to avoid the middle of a packed train car, she said.
+And if someone is coughing nearby, do your best to turn away.

+But awareness cuts both ways.
+While the U.S. will likely see a rise in coronavirus, she said, it is important not to panic.
+“Just because someone has the sniffles, or has a cough, it doesn’t mean they have the coronavirus,” she said.
+“There are a lot of respiratory viruses.”

-Coronavirus is spreading rapidly — and so is misinformation about it.
+— Watch what you read: Coronavirus is spreading rapidly – and so is misinformation about it.
 Popescu and other experts call this an “infodemic,” and it can be as harmful as any disease.

 Since the earliest cases were reported, hoaxes, lies and junk science about coronavirus have swirled online, mostly through social media.